apache/doris/docs/en/docs/get-starting/get-starting.md

 ```

 - -T test.csv : This is the data file we just saved, if the path is different, please specify the full path
-- -u root: : here is the user name and password, we use the default user root, the password is empty
+- -u root: Here is the user name and password, we use the default user root, the password is empty
+- 127.0.0.1:8030 : is the ip and http_port of fe, respectively

 After successful execution we can see the following return message